-"The next second, this vehicle just peels out," Linehan said.
-"Peels out across this intersection.
-I thought I'd missed the light, but the light was still red."
+"The next second this vehicle just peels out," Linehan said.

 Linehan noticed the rear of the Mercury.
 "All I remember is I don't see a tag," he said.

-When McVeigh was arrested near Perry, Okla., about 70 minutes after the bombing, his Mercury did not have a rear license plate.
+When McVeigh was arrested when McVeigh was arrested near Perry, Okla., about 70 minutes after the bombing, his Mercury Marquis did not have a rear license plate.